ubisoft/shotmanager/docs/getting-started/general-philosophy.rst

 camera to another.

 **This new play mode goes far beyond that since it allows time jumps (called ellipses) and jumps back into time, to play the scene action again from another camera.
-And that's the essence of Shot Managaer!**
+And that's the essence of Shot Manager!**

 ..
 UX phitlosophy: simple, consistent, predictible